How To Do The Grunge Hair Style Revival – Naturally!

 The grunge look emerged in the mid-80s in Seattle, Washington via grunge bands – a post-punk subgenre of alternative rock.
 Anti-capitalist musicians wore thrift store clothing, took loads of drugs and ignored mainstream culture, thus inadvertently creating a whole new look which went against the mainstream image of the time.

-Grunge style worked as an anti-consumerist movement – the less groomed you looked, the cooler you were.
-By not polishing their look, grunges-ters were rebelling against the flashy, bling style of the ‘greed is good’ decade, the 80s.
+Grunge style worked as an anti-consumerist movement.
+The less groomed you looked, the cooler you were.
+By not polishing their look, grungsters were rebelling against the flashy, bling style of the ‘greed is good’ decade, the 80s.
+And they were also rejecting the over-the-top flash of glam rock bands like Poison and Motley Crue.

 grunge hairstyle

-You might think not shampooing or leaving your hair all greasy are the essentials for a grunge hairstyle – maybe that was true ‘back in the day’, but you can also try using thickness and volume enhancement formulas now to give a bit more texture.
+You might think not shampooing or leaving your hair all greasy are the essentials for a grunge hair style.
+Well, yes, to an extent.
+But you can also try using thickness and volume enhancement formulas now to give a bit more texture.

 Try using: Yarok Feed Your Roots Mousse.
 This is all natural, cruelty and scent-free, and gives amazing volume!